 Jesus said, “My kingdom is not of this world” (John 18:36).
 If He had wanted to establish His Kingdom on earth, He would have done so some two thousand years ago while He was here.

-“Today in the religious world there are multitudes who, as they believe, are working for the establishment of the kingdom of Christ as an earthly and temporal dominion.
+“In the religious world there are multitudes who, as they believe, are working for the establishment of the kingdom of Christ as an earthly and temporal dominion.
 They desire to make our Lord the ruler of the kingdoms of this world, the ruler in its courts and camps, its legislative halls, its palaces and market places.
 They expect Him to rule through legal enactments, enforced by human authority.
 Since Christ is not now here in person, they themselves will undertake to act in His stead, to execute the laws of His kingdom.
 The establishment of such a kingdom is what the Jews desired in the days of Christ.
 They would have received Jesus, had He been willing to establish a temporal dominion, to enforce what they regarded as the laws of God, and to make them the expositors of His will and the agents of His authority.
 But He said, ‘My kingdom is not of this world.’
 John 18:36.
 He would not accept the earthly throne…Not by the decisions of courts or councils or legislative assemblies, not by the patronage of worldly great men, is the kingdom of Christ established’” (Desire of Ages, E. G. White, p.
 509-510).

 “Men will surely set up their laws to counter-work the laws of God.
 They will seek to compel the consciences of others, and in their zeal to enforce these laws they will oppress their fellow men” (Desire of Ages, E. G. White, p.
 763).